-Formidable, elegant and utterly astonishing - sharks offer some of the most treasured underwater experiences and are one of the most prized encounters for many divers.
+Formidable, elegant and utterly astonishing - sharks deliver some of the most treasured underwater experiences and are one of the most prized encounters for many divers.
 But despite their incredible evolutionary history, unique behaviours, and countless remarkable adaptations, these creatures are often simplified to little more than a set of teeth.

 Well, that’s all about to change, because here are five facts you probably didn’t know about this incredible species.